 Hence it is enough to give an algorithm for the SGL problem, working at cost polynomial in the size of the graph and in the smallest length of all labels of participating agents.
 This is the aim of the present section.
 Notice that this automatically solves all distributed problems that depend only on acquiring by all agents the knowledge of all labels and {\em being aware of this fact}.
 (The above four problems are in this class.)
 We stress this latter requirement, because it is of crucial importance.
 Note, for example, that none of the above four problems can be solved even if agents eventually learn all labels but are never aware of the fact that no other agents are in the network.
 This detection requirement is non-trivial to achieve: recall that agents have no a priori bound on the size of the graph or on the size of the team.

 We now describe Algorithm SGL solving the SGL problem at cost polynomial in the size of the graph and in the smallest length of all labels of participating agents.
 In this description we will use procedure RV-ASYNCH-POLY$(L)$ to denote Algorithm RV-asynch-poly as executed by an agent with label $L$.
-For technical reasons, an agent with label $L$ will execute RV-ASYNCH-POLY$(L')$ for $L'$ different from $L$, i.e., an agent will mimic the execution of Algorithm RV-asynch-poly by an agent with a label different from its own.

 {\bf Algorithm SGL}